hacker1024/nix-ros-workspace/README.md

 examples are designed to be invoked with [`callPackage`](https://nixos.org/guides/nix-pills/callpackage-design-pattern.html), e.g.
 `rosPackages.rolling.callPackage`.

-`buildROSWorkspace` takes a derivation name and two sets of packages.
+`buildROSWorkspace` takes a derivation name and several sets of packages.

 `devPackages` are packages that are under active development.
 They will be available in the release environment (`nix-build`), but in the development